Terraform Configuration Files

 After running Terraform, you’ll see the instance IP printed.

-5. terraform.tfvars (Optional)
+5. terraform.tfvars file (Optional)

 Used to assign values to variables:

-Keeps your configuration flexible and environment-specific.
+Keeps your configuration files flexible and environment-specific.

 How Terraform Uses These Files